tetrotibo/collisiondetector/README.md

 Originally built as a learning tool for comprehensive gamepad input management, this prototype lets users interact with dynamic tetromino-shaped objects in a minimalist 2D sandbox to fine-tune collision accuracy and control logic.

-Built with Python and Pygame, the tool combines shape rendering, joystick input, delta time smoothing and real-time overlays to help designers debug and refine core game mechanics with visual clarity.
+Built with Python and Pygame, the tool combines shape rendering, joystick input, delta time smoothing and real-time overlays.
+It operates across five distinct speed modes—normal, slow, fast, pixel-per-pixel and block-per-block.
+Each mode introduces its own quirks and behavior, requiring specific logic adjustments and careful implementation to ensure accurate collisions and stable motion.

 <img src="https://github.com/tetrotibo/collisiondetector/blob/main/screenshots/a_game_01.png?raw=true" style="max-width: 100%;" alt="Collision Detector Screenshot">